borjaf696/Fast-mRMR/fast-mRMR/Código/fast-mRMR-master/README.md

 2. **OpenMP**: an OpenMp's implementation of the algorithm.
 3. **MPI**: an Message Passing Interface implementation of the algorithm.

-Please, for further information refer to our wiki: https://github.com/sramirez/fast-mRMR/wiki

 ## Project structure